gingerbeardman/gingerbeardman.github.io/_posts/2022-01-29-using-a-proxy-to-speed-up-access-to-specific-websites.md

 Of course, I don't want all traffic to go through the proxy.
 So I set up a PAC (Proxy Auto-Configuration) file to route only requests to HOYOYO through the proxy and leave everything else untouched.

-In terms of which proxy to use, I picked a HTTPS proxy from the [Corona VPN proxies list](https://www.coronavpn.net/proxies).
+In terms of which proxy to use, you'll have to hit Google or set up your own on an external server.

 # PAC, man